-With so many great options on the market today, it can be difficult to choose the right one to suit your needs.
-To help you make the right choice, we have compiled an overview of some of the best locator and GPS trackers for kids safety.
-Each device on the list includes a separate set of features, and a unique price tag.
+To help you make an educated choice, we have compiled our pick of locators and GPS trackers for kids safety.
+Each device includes a separate set of features and a unique price tag.
 We recommend considering everything before making a final decision.

 Tinitell was created by Mats Horn in Stockholm, who came up with the idea back in 2012.
 To obtain funds, he launched a project on Kickstarter which eventually raised more than $60,000.
 The device combines a voice-recognition wrist phone with live map monitoring features.

 The rugged rubberised design is great for playtime.
 Instead of a delicate screen, Tinitell features a single button in the middle, and a plus and minus button on the side.
 The watch uses voice recognition to allow children to call one of 12 pre-assigned phone contacts.
 These are pre-programmed into your app, so you can choose who your child is able to talk to.
 For example, if a child presses the button and says ‘dad’, the watch will call the pre-assigned number linked to that particular voice label.